 The inherent personality of their countrymen is reflected in the cricketers from the West Indies.
 Larger than life characters, players that go as far back as Gary Sobers and Vivian Richards are famous for playing an attacking brand of cricket.

 After India embraced the T20 format that resulted in the launch of the Indian Premier League in 2008, cricket took a decisive turn.
 The cricket on offer was fast-forward and to go with it was the razzmatazz of a carnival.
 No wonder that the cricketers from the Caribbean took to it like fish to water.
 It was only a matter of time before the people of the West Indies got their own version of the carnival, in the form of the Caribbean Premier League launched in 2013.

 Owing to the support of more than a billion people, the kind of money on offer and a separate window, the IPL is leaps and bounds ahead of any domestic T20 tournament in the world.
 But, who follows next?

-Third and the most important reason for CPL’s success is it being a six-team tournament.
+Third, and the most important reason for CPL’s success is it being a six-team tournament.
 This makes it far more competitive than the T20 Blast that has 18 teams.
 With four foreign players allowed in a side, the 43rd best player in the country will struggle to find a place in a CPL side.
-Whereas, in the T20 Blast the 164th best player in country will be get a chance as only two foreign players can be a part of the XI.
+Whereas, in the T20 Blast, the 164th best player in the country will get a chance as only two foreign players can be a part of the XI.